OffchainLabs/stylus-sdk-rs/README.md

 ## Feature highlights

 The SDK makes it easy to develop Ethereum ABI-equivalent Stylus contracts in Rust.
 It provides a full suite of types and shortcuts that abstract away the details of Ethereum's storage layout, making it easy to _just write Rust_.
+For an in depth exploration of the features, please see comprehensive [Feature Overview][overview].

-Some of the features available in the SDK include, but are not limited to:
+Some of the features available in the SDK include:

 - **Generic**, storage-backed Rust types for programming **Ethereum-equivalent** smart contracts
 - Simple macros for writing Solidity structs and **entrypoints** that get converted to SDK-types internally